syncfusion-content/uwp-docs/uwp/Hub-Tile/SfpulsingTile.md

 ---
 layout: post
-title: SfPulsingTile in UWP Hub Tile control | Syncfusion®
+title: SfPulsingTile in UWP SfHubTile | Syncfusion®
-description: Learn here all about SfPulsingTile support in Syncfusion® UWP Hub Tile (HubTiles) control, its elements, features, and more.
+description: Learn about the SfPulsingTile control in Syncfusion® UWP that creates a tile similar to Music and Video hub tile in Windows Phone with zoom and translation effects.
 platform: uwp
 control: SfPulsingTile
 documentation: ug
 ---

-# SfPulsingTile in UWP Hub Tile (HubTiles)
+# SfPulsingTile in UWP SfHubTile

 `SfPulsingTile` control allows to create a tile similar to Music and Video hub tile in Windows Phone.
 The content zooms in/out randomly with random translation in X and Y axis.